calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @constraint(m2, x .<= sales_potential)
 @constraint(m2, x .<= M * y)
 ```
-{This last bit uses the Julia broadcast inequality operator `.<=` so we don't have to write a loop to implement this constraint, which makes sure we make the two products at the same plant.)
+(This last bit uses the Julia broadcast inequality operator `.<=` so we don't have to write a loop to implement this constraint, which makes sure we make the two products at the same plant.)

 Lastly, we make sure that we don't make more than 2 products, as required:
 ```julia